spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-gitlab-self-hosted-managed-project.md

 10. Click **New integration**.
     This connects the Upgrader to your GitLab organization.

-11. For **GROUP**, select the GitLab group of the repository you want to connect.
+11. For **GROUP**, select the GitLab group that has access to the repository you want to connect.

 12. For **REPOSITORY**, select the repository you want to connect.
    This displays a success message.
 The Spryker Code Upgrader is now connected to your repository.